Cardinals vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has put up 57 hits with 14 doubles, a triple, eight home runs and 22 walks.
-He has driven in 27 runs with six stolen bases.
+- Freeman has 59 hits with 16 doubles, a triple, eight home runs, 22 walks and 27 RBI.
+He's also stolen six bases.

-- Freeman has picked up at least one hit in eight games in a row.
-In his last 10 games he is hitting .375 with four doubles, a triple, three home runs, five walks and 13 RBI.
+- Freeman hopes to build on a nine-game hitting streak in this matchup.
+In his last 10 outings he is hitting .400 with five doubles, a triple, three home runs, five walks and 13 RBI.

 Freeman Recent Games